Radio Frequency Fingerprinting via Deep Learning: Challenges and Opportunities

 However, selecting the optimal data segment as input to the \ac{RFF} model can be challenging.
 Ideally, the chosen data segment should show a consistent and repetitive pattern.
 In fact, this can guarantee that the \ac{DL} model learns from the unique patterns of the RF signal rather than becoming biased towards the specific content of the wireless segment.
 The preamble of the wireless packet, containing synchronization-related information, is particularly appealing as it is consistent nature across different devices and packets (for the same communication technology).
-However, such relatively short signal sequences provide limited data for building \ac{RFF} models.
-On the contrary, using the payload of wireless packets, typically longer, is not straightforward due to data encryption and content variability.
-Overall, selecting the optimal wireless signal segment for \ac{RFF} is still an open challenge, currently solved by manual fine-tuning.
+Overall, selecting the optimal wireless signal segment for \ac{RFF} is still an open challenge that requires further research and investigation.